-In most instances, Keller & Keller will often place a physical hold on the semi-truck so that evidence does not disappear.
+In most instances, the truck accident lawyers of Keller & Keller will often place a physical hold on the semi-truck so that evidence does not disappear.
 This allows our attorneys to take as much time as they need to appropriately investigate physical damage as well as look for signs of any possible defects related to the semi-truck.

 A professional legal investigation can increase the amount of time it takes to settle a case, but it also unveils critical information that ultimately ensures a victim receives fair compensation for the injuries they sustained as well as their pain and suffering.

 Insurance Policies for Semi-Trucks Are Often Very Large